The Jerusalem Council

 Acts 28

 This is the final chapter of the book of Acts, but not of the acts of God, which go on to this day.
 Paul gets bitten by a poisonous snake, shakes it off, is unharmed, and then God works healing through his hands.
-They finally reach Rome, where Paul is at liberty to preach the kingdom of God and the Lord Jesus Christ.
+They finally reach Rome, where Paul is at liberty to live in his own rented quarters and preach the kingdom of God and the Lord Jesus Christ.

 Continue reading